The Gravel Road Civics Project

 In the quiet gravel roads and wide open prairie skies, something is missing.

-Over time, this breeds more than distance—it grows into discontent, disillusionment, and a quiet kind of resignation.
+Over time, this can breeds more than distance—it grows into discontent, disillusionment, and a quiet kind of resignation.
 Not because people don’t care, but because they have a sense that their voices don’t matter.

 The Gravel Road Civics Project seeks to change that.